All Episodes

 But President Trump is not a part of that system.

-So I couldn't agree more.
+I couldn't agree more.

 These people are literally doing things on the inside of this country with no checks and balances at all.

-It's like a it's like a fourth branch of government.
+It's like a fourth branch of government.

 And it's enormously difficult to remove them.

-And uh these folks who have tried to step up and do the right thing, they get hammered.
+And these folks who have tried to step up and do the right thing, they get hammered.

-they still soft pedal the language and they say, well, you know, uh, yeah, you have people using the F-word with respect to m uh President Trump, or they say that they're gonna stop him, or that Trump supporters are all right, you know, retarded, or all this you know, reckless language, reckless language, and they say, Oh, but there's no bias.
+And the language they use, even when they detail 586 pages of misconduct, they still softped all the language and they say, well, you know, yeah, you have people using the F word with respect to President Trump, or they say that they're going to stop him, or that Trump supporters are all retarded, or all this reckless language, reckless language.

 It's laughable.